CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Unless the characters are maintaining a stealthy approach, any activity at the door catches the attention of Nezznar and his comrades in Area 19, prompting the drow to dispatch his giant spiders to investigate.

 ```
 The room is adorned with dusty draperies hanging along the walls.
 It also contains a bed and a brazier.
-On the cold stone floor lies a dwarf, his form badly disheveled, bound, and unconscious.
+On the cold stone floor lies a molekin, his form badly disheveled, bound, and unconscious.
 ```

 This chamber once belonged to the priest responsible for Dumathoin's temple (from Area 19), but Nezznar has seized it and repurposed it into a makeshift cell.
-The figure on the floor is Nundro, a dwarf commoner, and the youngest of the three Rockseeker brothers.
-Nezznar spared him due to suspicions that the dwarf might possess more knowledge about the mine than he was revealing.
+The figure on the floor is Nundro, a molekin commoner, and the youngest of the three Stoneseeker brothers.
+Nezznar spared him due to suspicions that the molekin might possess more knowledge about the mine than he was revealing.
 The drow has subjected Nundro to harsh interrogations once or twice daily since his capture.

 **Developments**